We have previously talked about the general types of organizational structures we see.

 How strong the team and organizational structure are will be a major factor in the valuation or in the ability to successfully grow to the next stage.

-We spend a significant amount of our time with contractors developing strong organizational structures, creating value in the short and long term.
+We spend a significant amount of our time with contractors developing strong organizational structures and creating value in the short and long term.
 Learn more.